ZupIT/beagle-docs/content/en/overview.md

 By using Beagle, developers can:

 {{% alert color="success" %}}
-- **Rapidly change an application layout, data, navigation flow, or even logic**, just by changing code in your backend
+- **Rapidly change an application layout, data, navigation flow, or even logic**: just by changing the code in your backend.
-- **Be more independent of mobile stores** (App Store and Play Store), since most changes won't need an app update
+- **Be more independent of mobile stores** like App Store and Play Store because most changes won't need an app update.
-- **Have more confidence that applications behave similar on different platforms**, since more code will be shared and standarized between backend and frontend
+- **Have more confidence that applications will behave similarly on different platforms** since the code will be shared and standardized between backend and frontend.
-- **Easily test new business hipothesis or make important fixes on live applications** to rapidly improve users experience and receive feedbacks
+- **Easily test a new business hypothesis or make important fixes on live applications** to improve users' experience and receive feedback.
 {{% /alert %}}

 ## How does Beagle work?

-The best way to understand how Beagle works is to see it in action.
+The best way to understand Beagle is to see it in action.
 Here, we will show you a simple screen declared via Beagle, containing just texts, images, and some style configurations.
 At the end of this section, you will be familiar with Beagle's building blocks and most common features.

 <!-- json-playground:overview-simple-example.json
 {